 Apps for Study Skills

-iMemento is compatible with iPhone or iPod Touch only.
-This program allows users to create flashcards on their computer, and then transfer them to their mobile device.
+iMemento is compatible with the iPhone.
+This program allows users to create flashcards directly on their phone or on their computer and then transfer them to their mobile device.
 This will likely be a plus for users who don't want to use the small on-screen keyboard on the iPhone.
 You can transfer a variety of file formats, including CSV, meaning that you can import charts and graphs if you'd like.

 Once your cards are loaded into iMemento, you can configure them in a variety of ways.
-Users can add photographic backgrounds to cards, control font size and whether or not flashcards are animated.
-In addition to these controls, users can also configure the algorithm used to present flashcards.
-This app also allows you to quiz yourself on the cards. iMemento tracks your speed and accuracy when you are being quizzed.
-You can purchase iMemento for $3.99.
-If you aren't ready to take the full plunge, you can get a lite version of the app for free.
+Users can add photographic backgrounds to cards, change text colors or make text bold.
+In addition to these controls, users can also configure the algorithm to set automatic reminders of cards due.

 This is the third article in a series about mobile apps that can help make you a better student.
 Previously, the Techie wrote about writing apps and math apps.
 The techie will continue looking out for the best education tech tools, so stay tuned for more!